redworld22/Stacked_Images/README.md

 # Stacked_Images
-This mini project is made with HTML and CSS
+This mini project was made with HTML and CSS